dpriskorn/ItemSubjector/README.md

 classification system.

-Please investigate before adding broad subjects and try to nail down specific subjects and add them first.
+Please investigate before adding broad subjects (with thousands of matches) and try to nail down specific subjects and add them first.
 If you are unsure, please ask on-wiki or in the
 [Wikicite Telegram group](https://meta.wikimedia.org/wiki/Telegram)